Academics » Curriculum

 Year | Grades 9, 10, 11, 12; Credit: 1

-Lakeside offers an instrumental music program designed to give students experience in music through performance offerings including concert and marching band as well as the opportunity to do solo and small ensemble work.
+An instrumental music program designed to give students experience in performance, including concert and marching band as well as the opportunity to do solo and small ensemble work.
 Required performances include sacred and secular concerts and marching at football games and parades.
 Participation in Wisconsin School Music Association solo and ensemble festival is encouraged.
-Students may also take part in jazz ensemble, football, volleyball and basketball pep bands, and the summer marching band.
+Students may also take part in jazz ensemble, football, volleyball and basketball pep bands, and summer marching band.

 Cantate Choir **